sap-tutorials/Tutorials/tutorials/cp-aibus-dar-swagger-ior-model/cp-aibus-dar-swagger-ior-model.md

     !![Training Job Endpoint](png-files/job-endpoint.png)

-2. In the text area, replace the parameter value for `datasetId` with the `id` of your dataset that you have created in [Use the Invoice Object Recommendation Business Blueprint to Upload Data to Data Attribute Recommendation with Swagger UI](cp-aibus-dar-swagger-ior-upload).
+2. In the text area, replace the parameter value for `datasetId` with the `id` of your dataset that you have created in [Use an Invoice Object Recommendation Dataset Schema to Upload Training Data to Data Attribute Recommendation](cp-aibus-dar-swagger-ior-upload).
 Delete the `modelTemplateId` line from the **Request body**.
 Replace the parameter value `modelName` with your model name, `ior_tutorial_model`, for example.
 Make sure the parameter value for `businessBlueprintId` is `4788254b-0bad-4757-a67f-92d5b55f322d`.
 Click **Execute** to create the training job.

     !![Training Job Execute](png-files/job-execute.png)